canonical/wazuh-server-operator/docs/tutorial/getting-started.md

 * A working station, e.g., a laptop, with amd64 architecture.
 * Juju 3 installed and bootstrapped to a MicroK8s and to an LXD controller.
 You can accomplish this process by using a [Multipass](https://multipass.run/) VM as outlined in this guide: [Set up / Tear down your test environment](https://juju.is/docs/juju/set-up--tear-down-your-test-environment)
+* A deployed Wazij Indexer.
+For instructions to deploy the Wazuh Indexer, check [its documentation](https://charmhub.io/wazuh-indexer).

 :warning: When using a Multipass VM, make sure to replace IP addresses with the VM IP in steps that assume you're running locally.
 To get the IP address of the